tjson/tjson-spec/draft-tjson-spec.md

 Integers outside this range MUST be rejected.

+The following is an example of a signed integer in TJSON:

+    {"example-positive:i":"42","example-negative:i":"-42"}

 ### Unsigned Integers ("u")

 Unsigned integer literals are identified by the "u" tag, with an associated